contentauth/c2patool/README.md

 ### Displaying manifest data

-Invoking the tool with a path to an asset will send a JSON report to stdout of the manifests contained in the file.
+Invoking the tool with a path to an asset will print a report describing the manifests contained in the file in JSON format to stdout.

 ```shell
 c2patool image.jpg